stef0u/stef0u.github.io/_posts/life/2015-12-24-hello-world.md

 Be a better product manager

 * Work with partners learn their pain points and scope product requirements
-* Bring to market 2 products that addresses a known market
+* Bring to market 2 products that address a known market
 * To be able to define my product(s) with a 15s pitch
 * Operate sprint team(s) with 0 employee turnover until product release